 If you are strapped for Gems, PvZ: Heroes has added a way for you to gather some by watching advertisements.
 It appears you can watch three ads in total which will net you ten gems for each ad watched (30 in total).
 Once the third ad is watched it will lock your ability to view anymore for an undetermined amount of time (I’ll update this with the exact refresh time).
 Most guesses are around a day, but I haven’t been able to confirm it yet.
 To take advantage of this, check out the small gem icon on the top right side of your screen!

 Here’s a list of the new cards that were added in the Events System update.
 You can unlock Jolly Holly via the Feastivus Bundle.
-Also, you can now craft cards from the Halloween event which were Jack O' LanternStrikethrough When this hurts the Zombie Hero, it gets +1 Strength. and Trick or TreaterWhen you play your first Trick each turn, add a random Treat to your hand. for 1,000 Sparks each.
+Also, you can now craft cards from the Halloween event which were Jack O' LanternStrikethrough When this hurts the Zombie Hero, it gets +1 Strength. and Trick or TreaterWhen you play your first Trick each turn, Conjure a Treat. for 1,000 Sparks each.

 All of these cards are now in the PvZ Heroes: Deck Builder!
 Go and make some sweet decks.